js-rocket/flutter_launcher_name/README.md

-(This packages was forked from a person who fixed null safety issue because original developer has been inactive)
+(This package was forked from a person who fixed null safety issue because original developer has been inactive)

 # flutter_launcher_name